 - be the legal parent of any child born

 - have any legal obligation to any child born

 - have any rights over how the child will be brought up

 - be asked to support the child financially

 If you use an unlicensed clinic to donate sperm, you will be the legal father of any child born from your donation under UK law.

-The woman who gives birth to a child is always considered the legal mother in UK law, even when using a donated egg.
+If you give birth to a child, you’re always considered the legal mother in UK law even when using a donated egg.